Residence Halls & Eastview Terrace

 A student who is academically dropped by the University is responsible for notifying the Assignment Office of their status.
 The student must pay any room and board charges incurred during a stay on campus to the Assignment Office.
 Students who become re-enrolled during the contract period will be obligated to the remaining portion of the contract.

 Break Access Housing

 A Break Access Housing Contract is an option for a student who is unable to leave campus during break periods when the residence hall closes.
-This option is available to select when the student accepts the Housing Contract and indicates housing preferences in eLiving.
+This option is available when the student accepts the Housing Contract and indicates housing preferences in eLiving.
 There is an additional semester fee for Break Access housing, which is charged to the student’s account per semester.
 Students with a Break Access Housing Contract will be assigned to a designated building.
 Students with this contract can indicate a roommate preference, but not a room or building preference.
 Food Service options may be limited during break periods, as residential food service operations close during the breaks.
-Food service is not provided to students residing in Break Access Housing and is not included in the fee.
+Food service is not provided to students residing in Break Access housing and is not included in the fee.

 Rental Contract Periods

 There are four rental contract periods for assignment to University Park residence halls, Nittany Apartments, and Eastview Terrace.
 A separate contract request must be accepted for each applicable period a student is interested in residing on campus.
 The University retains the right to not offer a particular housing option during a rental period based on demand or maintenance work scheduled.

 - Break Access Housing (includes fall, winter [between fall and spring semesters], and spring breaks when the residence halls are closed)

 First-year students are required to live on campus per the following timeline: